Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Does It Matter Which Card Network You Use?

-Which credit card network someone can use depends on the type of credit card they have and whether the credit card network that supports that card is available through the merchant where they want to make a purchase.
+Which credit card network someone can use depends on the type of credit card they have and whether the credit card network that supports that card is available via the merchant they are purchasing from.
 Most merchants in the U.S. work with all of the major networks who support the most popular credit cards, so it shouldn’t matter too much which credit card network you have when shopping domestically.
 When traveling abroad, however, it’s important to have cash on hand in case the credit card network options are more limited.

 Recommended: Charge Cards Advantages and Disadvantages